isabellaliev/math-for-language-science/README.md

 Each folder represents a core mathematical domain, with concept summaries, annotated notebooks, and applied examples:

 - `01_foundations`
-  Algebra and trigonometry review—supporting formal reasoning and signal modeling.
+  Algebra and trigonometry review.

 - `02_linear-algebra`
-  Vectors, matrices, and transformations—used in NLP embeddings and semantic spaces.
+  Vectors, matrices, and transformations.
+Used in NLP embeddings and semantic spaces.

 - `03_calculus`
-  Derivatives and optimization—applied to learning algorithms and dynamic modeling.
+  Derivatives and optimization.
+Applied to learning algorithms and dynamic modeling.

 - `04_probability-statistics`
-  Probabilistic reasoning and statistical inference—central to ambiguity modeling and psycholinguistic analysis.
+  Probabilistic reasoning and statistical inference.
+Central to ambiguity modeling and psycholinguistic analysis.

 ### Certificates ###